ramaoutlook/AI-ML-GenAI-Learning-Journey/README.md

 With Each Day, I'm Moving Closer to My Dream of Becoming a **World-Class AI/ML/GenAI Engineer 🌍🚀**.

 -----
-## 🚀 Day 14 - 2 Modules of the IBM Data Analysis with Python
 ## 🚀 Day 14 - **2 Modules** of the **IBM Data Analysis with Python Course** as part of the **IBM Data Analyst Professional Certification** on Coursera.
 ### AI/ML/GenAI Learning Journey
 **Date:** 2025-03-04